 Other common reason for such issues is manually renaming the file, ie. renaming a .rtf file as .txt or .csv file as .xls.
 Most of the times, just changing the file extension by renaming it does not convert it to the target file format automatically.
-Recommended way to convert the file is opening file in the supported application and then save it to the desired format.
+The recommended way to convert the file is opening the file in the supported application and then save it to the desired format.

 Files in the .gnm or .xlsb or other formats

-If you have your data in spreadsheet other than .xls or .xlsx format, you may need to create a .csv file from it.
-To create a CSV file from spreadsheet, open file in spreadsheet program (i.e. Microsoft Excel or OpenOffice Calc), select "Save As" from the menu and save the file as Text CSV.
+If you have your data in a spreadsheet other than .xls or .xlsx format, you may need to create a .csv file from it.
+To create a CSV file from a spreadsheet, open file in a spreadsheet program (i.e. Microsoft Excel or OpenOffice Calc), select "Save As" from the menu and save the file as Text CSV.